dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 ### 29.1 Lesson: Challenge 1

-Question 01: In the "users" table of website logins and passwords, select the first 10 records in the table.
+Question 01: In the `users` table of website logins and passwords, select the first 10 records in the table.

 ```sql
 SELECT * _____ users